Please read through these guidance notes and the application form carefully before you fill the form in.

 To consider your proposals we need to receive plans and drawings.
-You need to provide two copies of all relevant drawings.
 The drawings must be no larger than A0 size, and they need to include the following:

 This must be at an appropriate scale and be based on an Ordnance Survey map.
 It must clearly show the general location of the site where the proposed work will be carried out and include general features and street names.
 It must also identify the watercourse or other bodies of water in the surrounding area.

 The plan should be drawn to an appropriate scale, which must be clearly stated.
 You must provide a plan of the site showing: